 - When you get a PASS! message in the Log tab on your Odin software, that means firmware has successfully been installed and the device will restart itself.
 If not, then reboot manually.

-Step 2: Installing CRB9 OTA update zip via ADB sideload method
+Method 2: Installing CRB9 OTA update zip via ADB sideload method

 Note: If you think ADB sideload method is not for you, then you can also settle for an easier method of applying updates using stock recovery from here.